-Many people want to start a clothing brand.
+Many people want to start a clothing line or clothing brand.
 After all, how difficult could it be?

-The truth is that successful clothing brands become successful in part because they’re created by people who are passionate about clothing.
+The truth is that clothing brands become successful partly because they’re created by people passionate about clothing.

 Fashion is amazing in the way it balances art and commerce, but it’s a business.
 Don’t start a business because you want to design.
 Start a business because you want to start a business.

-So, are you a designer or an apparel entrepreneur?
-If you are ready to start a fashion business, let’s get down to it.
-Here are our top 5 business tips for starting a successful clothing brand.
+So, are you a fashion designer or an apparel entrepreneur?
+If you are ready to start a business (part-time or full-time) and wonder how to start your successful clothing line, let’s get down to it.

-Step one of starting a clothing line?
-Develop your brand.
+Step one of starting a successful clothing line or clothing brand?
+Develop your brand identity.

 As we’ve previously discussed,